Juno Temple: Career

 In 2012, she appeared in The Dark Knight Rises, as a "street-smart Gotham girl", and portrayed Diane in the lesbian werewolf tale Jack & Diane.
 In February 2013, Temple won the EE Rising Star BAFTA Award, voted for by the public.

 Temple had a supporting role as Deborah Hussey in the true-crime film Black Mass (2015), which starred Johnny Depp; and played Jamie Vine, an A&R assistant for the fictional American Century record company, in the 2016 HBO series Vinyl.
-In August 2020, Temple began a recurring role as Keeley, a former girlfriend of one of the team players and the unofficial team publicist, on the Apple TV+ series Ted Lasso.

 Temple has also appeared in the music videos for Kid Harpoon's "Milkmaid" and Plushgun's "Just Impolite".

-In 2018-2019, Temple played a focal role as the protagonist's daughter in the Bravo series "Dirty John", which was later acquired by Netflix.
+In 2018–2019, Temple played a focal role as the protagonist's daughter in the Bravo series Dirty John, which was later acquired by Netflix.
 In 2020, she won the Best Actress award at the Prague Independent Film Festival for her role in the film Lost Transmissions.
+In August 2020, Temple began a regular role as Keeley, a former girlfriend of one of the team players and the unofficial team publicist, on the Apple TV+ series Ted Lasso.

 In 2022, Temple appeared in the Paramount+ miniseries The Offer, depicting the production of The Godfather.
+In 2023, Temple appeared in a starring role in the fifth season of the American crime anthology series Fargo.

+Temple is set to play the lead in The Husbands, an Apple TV+ TV series based on the novel The Husbands by Holly Gramazio, expected to start production in late 2025.

 Personal life

-From 2013 to 2016, Temple was in a relationship with American actor Michael Angarano, with whom she lived in the Los Feliz neighborhood of Los Angeles.
-She previously lived in Soho, London.
+From 2013 to 2016, Temple was in a relationship with American actor Michael Angarano, with whom she lived in the Los Feliz neighbourhood of Los Angeles.
+In February 2024 it was reported that she had been in a relationship with Michal Szymanski, from Poland, since 2022.